Psychology PhD - 2020 Entry

 Funded PhD Scholarships

-3 x Faculty of Science & Technology Scholarships
+1 x Faculty of Science & Technology Teaching Scholarships

-The award is for 3.5 years for UK/EU applicants and provides full tuition fees, a generous stipend of approximately £14,500 and access to a grant towards research training support.
-There is the possibility of one award for an Overseas (non-EU) student, which will be for three years, and also provide full tuition fees and stipend.
+The award is for up to 3.5 years for UK/EU applicants and provides full tuition fees, a generous stipend of approximately £15,000 and access to a grant towards research training support.

 - We welcome applications from students in all areas of supervisory expertise.
 Before applying, you must contact individual staff members to discuss your specific interests and to develop a research proposal.
 Proposals that bring innovative ideas to match and complement the research agenda of the current staff are more likely to be successful.

 - As a department, we particularly encourage applications to work with early-career staff, who have not previously taken primary supervision of PhD students.
 Applications to work with early-career staff are weighted preferentially during the evaluation of applications

 - In all cases, informal enquiries should be directed to a PhD Supervisor before application.

 - Please state that you are applying for the Faculty of Science & Technology Scholarships, and the application should also identify an appropriate supervisor(s).
 We ask that you include a research proposal of up to 1,500 words.

 2 x Leverhulme Doctoral Scholarship Programme positions